 Now is the Time to Book a Fall Tuna Trip

-If you’ve never been offshore, waking up in the middle of the Gulf of Mexico as the sun starts to appear on the horizon is something you will never forget.
-Like one charter captain said, “An overnight trip in the Gulf gives you an experience you will never forget, from a brilliant moon to a sunrise that rivals anything I’ve ever seen.
+Waking up in the middle of the Gulf of Mexico as the sun starts to appear on the horizon is something you will never forget.
+As one charter captain told me, “An overnight trip in the Gulf gives you an experience you will never forget, from a brilliant moon to a sunrise that rivals anything I’ve ever seen.
 We want people to appreciate the experience and realize it’s not just about catching fish.”

-The charter captains will provide all the tackle, rigged for the type of fishing you will doing, which could mean everything from spinning tackle to 9/0 reels with heavy braid.
+Charter boats provide all the tackle, rigged for the type of fishing you will do, which could mean everything from spinning tackle to 9/0 reels with heavy braid.
 Information about what anglers need to bring to have an enjoyable and productive trip offshore will be provided by the charters.

 During the overnight trip, the captain will likely provide a variety of fishing experiences other than tuna fishing.
 The captain may do a little high-speed trolling that could produce a wahoo, king mackerel or dolphin fish (dorado or mahi-mahi).
 You will likely get in a little bottom fishing as well.
 Greater amberjack season is open until Oct.
 31. Although red snapper season is closed, you may catch grouper, scamp, tilefish or vermilion snapper.